-Just as violence towards women is hugely under-reported, violence inflicted on men by women is also an often untold story.
-Men also sometimes feel as if they can’t talk about it when it happens and they can feel helpless to do anything because it might not be believed.
-However, an increasing number of New Zealand males some represented by an increasingly vocal network of men’s groups, are recognising this issue within their lives.
+Just as violence towards women is hugely under-reported, violence inflicted on men is also an often untold story.
+Men sometimes feel as if they can’t talk about it when it happens and they can feel helpless to do anything because it might not be believed.
+However, an increasing number of New Zealand males – some represented by an increasingly vocal network of men’s groups, are recognising this issue within their lives.
 The Domestic Violence Act 1995 gives men the same protection that it does women.

-Men, too, are able to obtain a Protection Order against a violent partner, whether the partner is male or female.
+Men, too, are able to obtain a protection order against a violent partner, whether the partner is male or female.
 Abuse within any relationship is often controlling.
 It may cause physical, sexual or psychological damage or cause victims to live in continual fear.

 What is violence?

 Physical and sexual violence are the most obvious forms of assault.
-Pushing, biting, hitting, punching and using a weapon are all forms of violence.
+Pushing, biting, hitting, punching, and using a weapon are all forms of violence.
 Forcing someone to participate in sex is violence.
 Threats are a form of violence.
 Other forms of violence include:

-- unsafe driving;
+- unsafe driving

-- destroying possessions;
+- destroying possessions

-- insulting or humiliating in public;
+- insulting or humiliating them in public

-- making victims think they are crazy or stupid;
+- making victims think they are crazy or stupid

-- controlling the money;
+- controlling the money

-- isolation from friends or family;
+- isolation from friends or family

-- hurting children or pets;
+- hurting children or pets

-- treating them like a servant;
+- treating them like a servant

-- threatening murder or suicide;
+- threatening murder or suicide

-- drugging them;
+- drugging them

-- threatening to betray confidences in front of employers or family;
+- threatening to betray confidences in front of employers or family

-- creating a sense of impending punishment.
+- creating a sense of impending punishment

 Victims of family violence often say these are the most insidious forms of violence and abuse because they are difficult to explain and are often regarded as “ordinary relationship problems”.
 If you have been in a violent relationship you might have some of the following feelings:

-- afraid to tell anyone, depressed or humiliated;
+- afraid to tell anyone, depressed or humiliated

-- afraid you have failed as a lover;
+- afraid you have failed as a lover

-- furious that they could do or say what they did;
+- furious that they could do or say what they did

-- confused because sometimes they are loving and kind;
+- confused because sometimes they are loving and kind

-- guilty about leaving them or scared of coping alone;
+- guilty about leaving them or scared of coping alone

-- frustrated and sad because you tried everything;
+- frustrated and sad because you tried everything

-- afraid of continued violence if you leave;
+- afraid of continued violence if you leave

-- panicked that you might lose your identity outside of the relationship;
+- panicked that you might lose your identity outside of the relationship

-- worried about your financial security;
+- worried about your financial security

-- made to believe that you deserved it.
+- made to believe that you deserved it

 It might be helpful to look at some of the ways you’ve coped until now:

-- you tried to make agreements or set boundaries.
+- you tried to make agreements or set boundaries

-Many men don’t realise that a woman’s violent behaviour to them is domestic violence.
-They might not have believed until recently that women’s behaviour, such as described above, could be called violent.
+Many men don’t realise that a partner’s violent behaviour to them is domestic violence.
+They might not have believed until recently that the above behaviour could be called violent.
 If a man feels scared and unsafe in his partner’s presence something is wrong.

 He is the best judge of how safe he is.
 Some men simply don’t want to admit that they are afraid of their partner – somehow it doesn’t seem “manly” for a Kiwi bloke to admit that he lives with someone who is violent to him.
 Police officers acknowledge that men probably don’t report violence when they otherwise could.
 Victims should never think their partner’s violence is their fault.